mdbootstrap/adminlte-laravel/README.md

 ## Laravel 7 and older

 - This package works smoothly with Laravel 7.x with 7.x version
-- This package works smoothly with Laravel 6.x with 6.x version
-- This package works smoothly with Laravel 5.x with 6.x version
+- This package works smoothly with Laravel 6.x|5.x with 6.x version

 ## Laravel Routes